Kaiser Permanente Pioneers California's First Medical Center Microgrid

 Moving towards the next stage in the evolution of microgrids, Kaiser is going to continue to work closely with the California Office of Statewide Health Planning and Development (OSHPD).
 Their partnership with the Richmond Medical Center was an important component to the project’s success and the installation is now being studied by OSHPD to determine whether similar microgrids should be recommended elsewhere.

 Project partners aimed to realize three broad-based objectives via the Kaiser Permanente microgrid:

 - Identify obstacles to healthcare facility microgrids;

 - Demonstrate the value of microgrids to utility ratepayers; and

 - Develop a microgrid controller to demonstrate use cases.

-Kaiser Permanente is currently progressing towards its goal to become carbon neutral by 2020 and “net positive” by 2025 and has produced more than 153 MW of off-site renewables and 30 MW of on-site solar to date.
+Kaiser Permanente achieved its goal to become carbon neutral in 2020 and “net positive” by 2025 and has produced more than 153 MW of off-site renewables and 30 MW of on-site solar to date.

 Tools & Resources

 Kaiser Permanente’s Richmond Medical Center was the first hospital in California to implement a microgrid that connects renewable energy and battery storage to a pre-existing, diesel-fueled backup power system in a hospital — as a result, the center stands to save an additional 2.63 MWh of energy per year, resulting in annual savings of $394,000.